samumantha/research-software-engineering/presentation_PDC25.md

 class: center, middle, gray-background

-# Research software engineering for you
+# Research Software Engineering for you

 ## Samantha Wittke (CSC - IT Center for Science)